 Mathias Haegglund caught up with him to find out the secrets of being dance music premier pace-setter, his plans for next year, and what he really wants for Christmas!

 Dig Deeper boss Danny Howells has acquired a hard-earned reputation as one of dance music’s most reliable DJs and producers.
-Whereas for many the word 'reliable' can often signifies a tendency to stick to one style and offer few surprises, Danny is different: he's maintained a fan-base through his consistent willingness to experiment and a taste for musical genres far beyond house & techno - as fans of his legendary Radio 1 Essential Selection mixes and Resident Advisor podcast this time last year can attest.
+Whereas for many the word 'reliable' can often signify a tendency to stick to one style and offer few surprises, Danny is different: he's maintained a fan-base through his consistent willingness to experiment and a taste for musical genres far beyond house & techno - as fans of his legendary Radio 1 Essential Selection mixes and Resident Advisor podcast this time last year can attest.

 Saturday 19th December sees Howells return to matter for his second appearance at the venue this year, after his debut on Bedrock’s 11th Birthday in October.
-We caught up with him to find out the secrets of being dance musics premier pace-setter, his plans for next year and what he really wants for Christmas!
+We caught up with him to find out the secrets of being dance musics' premier pace-setter, his plans for next year, and what he really wants for Christmas!

-Off the top of my head I’ve got to say that a recent weekend I had in San Fran will go down in history for me – I did the LoveFest which was unreal, plus the craziest, most remote venue called The Compound, a daytime gig at the End Up with Lee Burridge, Craig Richards etc, as well as an afterparty at Vessel followed by another afterparty.
+Off the top of my head I’ve got to say that a recent weekend I had in San Fran will go down in history for me – I did the LoveFest which was unreal, plus the craziest, most remote venue called The Compound, a daytime gig at the End Up with Lee Burridge, Craig Richards, etc, as well as an afterparty at Vessel followed by another afterparty.
 That particular weekend is now known by all that were there as The Epic!

 There was another incredible weekend in Japan which I loved, two amazing gigs at Panorama Bar in Berlin, a gig in Beirut which knocked my socks off, and most recently a party in Pristina which I won’t forget.
 As far as home territory goes, Dig Deeper moved to the intimate Notting Hill Arts Club which is something I’m really looking forward to developing next year, and of course, the Bedrock night at matter was incredible!